 - Level 3: 16 USD/day (2 billion people)

 - Level 4: 32 USD/day (1 billion people)

 I think that it is a much-needed replacement for the jaded terms “developed countries” and “developing countries”.
-It is true that some countries have achieved a great feat by making their total population reach the highest income level, while others haven´t been able to realize the same achievement nationwide.
+Some countries have indeed achieved a great feat by making their total population reach the highest income level, while others haven´t been able to realize the same achievement nationwide.
 Yet this does not mean that they are not trying to catch up.
-Furthermore, it is important to note that people living on the same income level have extremely similar circumstances regardless of countries.
-And that level 4 seems to be what most humans aim for, again, regardless of country and even other factors often attached to it such as culture, religion, skin colour, you name it.
+Furthermore, it is essential to note that people living on the same income level have remarkably similar circumstances regardless of countries.
+And that level 4 seems to be what most humans aim for, again, irrespective of country and even other factors often attached to it such as culture, religion, skin color, you name it.

 Like it or not, a strong economy is what supports our survival in today’s standard, and hence what marks success (“marks“, NOT “is equal to“).
-I personally think that this is far from ideal, but for now, it is what it is.
-Striving for success regardless of how one defines it, I believe, is what we humans, have in common.
-Forgetting this leads us to think that we are more different than we really are.
-Now, the ways in which the desire to reach success translate into our behaviour are what I think we need to pay most attention to.
+I think that this is far from ideal, but it is what it is.
+Striving for success regardless of how one defines it, I believe, is what we humans have in common.
+Forgetting this leads us to think that we are more different than we are.
+Now, how the desire to reach success translates into our behavior is what I think we need to pay most of our attention to.
 Do we hurt others along the way?
-Do we use ways that aren´t benefiting others but us alone?
+Do we use methods that aren´t benefiting others but for us alone?
 How do we achieve our means without negatively impacting the environment and our fellow humans?
 Food for thoughts.

 Anyhow, the book shares the different meanings of “Factfulness” and ways in which we could be more “Factful”.
 I´ve listed out three of the ten definitions the book has provided, which I notice myself often miss if not being reminded by this book:

 - Factfulness is recognizing when a story talks about a gap